How Much Is One Recurrence Worth? Iso-Depth Scaling Laws for Looped Language Models: Discussion

-\paragraph{Inference cost.} Inference cost also depends on $\varphi$ via compute-optimal allocation.
-With $N_\text{eff} = N_\text{once} + r^{\varphi} N_\text{rec}$, each shared parameter is worth $r^\varphi$ unique parameters, so a higher $\varphi$ raises the shared block's contribution to $N_\text{eff}$, narrows the compute-optimum, and lowers per-token inference FLOPs.
-A lower $\varphi$ instead widens the compute-optimum and raises inference cost, since each loop adds less capacity.
-In practice, a method that substantially lowers $\varphi$ should be discarded, as a lower validation loss is then reached more effectively with fewer, more powerful recurrences.
+\paragraph{Inference cost.} $\varphi$ also predicts inference cost.
+A higher $\varphi$ means each loop adds more capacity, so the same loss can be reached with fewer unique parameters.
+The freed compute then goes into more training tokens, giving a narrower compute-optimum and lower per-token inference FLOPs.
+A lower $\varphi$ has the opposite effect.
+Each loop adds less, so the optimum widens to compensate and trains on fewer tokens, raising inference cost.
+A method that substantially lowers $\varphi$ should therefore be treated cautiously, since the same validation loss is reachable more cheaply with fewer, more powerful recurrences.
 This is exactly what we observe for truncated BPTT (Section~\ref{sec:case_truncbptt}).
-In the loop-efficiency dimension, $\varphi$ thus already reflects inference cost.
+On the loop-efficiency dimension, $\varphi$ thus already reflects inference cost.

-\paragraph{Limitations.} We fix a single architecture configuration, 20 effective layers with $(n_\text{prelude}, n_\text{coda}) = (2, 2)$ following the prelude-recur-coda template of~\citet{geiping2025scaling}.
-Different depth allocations or prelude/coda sizes may shift $\varphi$, and we leave this to future work.
-Our iso-depth setup also caps the number of recurrences by construction.
-At $(2,2)$ prelude/coda and 20 effective layers, $r$ cannot exceed $r_\text{max}=16$ without changing depth.
-The power-law form $r^\varphi$ is a local approximation in this range and does not impose the architectural ceiling directly.
-Further, confirming that lower $\varphi$ also implies worse downstream reasoning would require substantially larger compute budgets than ours.
-Reasoning-heavy axes remain compute-floored at our grid and at the ${\sim}20\times$ extrapolation (Appendix~\ref{app:extrapolation}), leaving the link between $\varphi$ and reasoning quality at scale empirically untested.
+\paragraph{Limitations.} We fix a single architecture configuration: 20 effective layers with $(\ell_\text{prelude}, \ell_\text{coda}) = (2, 2)$ following the prelude-recur-coda template of~\citet{geiping2025scaling}.
+Different depth allocations or prelude/coda sizes may shift $\varphi$, which we leave to future work.
+Our iso-depth setup also caps recurrences at $r_\text{max}=16$.
+The $r^\varphi$ form is a pre-saturation local approximation valid in this range and does not include the architectural ceiling.
+The joint law also assumes that each additional recurrence must either consistently help ($\varphi > 1$) or consistently hurt ($\varphi < 1$) compared to the non-looped baseline.
+When some $r$ outperform the baseline and others fall below it, no single $\varphi$ captures both directions and the fit degrades.
+The non-looped baseline is therefore an important calibration anchor for $\varphi$.
+Thus, we tune all four architectures with the same recipe in Section~\ref{sec:experimental-details}, with Appendix~\ref{app:hparams} confirming LR optima agree.
+Additionally, $\varphi$ obtained with different baselines are not comparable.